elastic/elasticsearch-labs/example-apps/README.md

 ## Apps

 - [OpenAI embeddings](./OpenAI-embeddings/README.md).
 Use OpenAI embeddings at index time and in Elastic kNN queries.
-Available in [JavaScript](./OpenAI-embeddings/OpenAI-JS/README.md) and [Python](./OpenAI-embeddings/OpenAI-Py/README.md) versions.
+Available in [JavaScript](./OpenAI-embeddings/OpenAI-JS/README.md).
 - [Workplace search](./Workplace-Search/README.md).
 Build a semantic search experience for organizational/workplace data.
 - [relevance-workbench](./relevance-workbench/README.md).
 A Python application that allows you to compare results ranking between the **Elastic Learned Sparse Encoder** model and BM25.